BriScanlon/mordorlang/BUILD.md

-Below is an example of a BUILD.md file that explains how to pull down the repository, set up your environment from scratch, and run the interpreter.
-Save this as `BUILD.md` in your project.

----

 # MordorLang Build and Setup Instructions

 This document provides step-by-step instructions on how to clone the repository, set up your environment, and run the MordorLang interpreter.
 These instructions assume nothing about your end-user environment.